craigmccaff/individualTestingSubmission/README.md

 # Data Load File:

 - [teamTable](resources/teamTable.csv) acts as our external call.
 This is in place of a database which would essentially act as our "live" data that we would pull into the file.
 Doubling for this file is in the form of repeat .csv's but are intended to show the logic of how doubling would operate had we used live external data.
+So assume this is a live external DB.

 - [readCSV](functions/readCSV.py)